 Also, remember that it takes stamina and strength to keep fighting, even a hardened warrior would start flagging eventually if the fight carried on beyond his or her limit.

 Adrenaline is often flung into writing as some wonder-drug that can make a fighter invincible.

 However, adrenaline is a fast-acting chemical that is produced automatically under certain conditions.
 It is short lived and once gone can leave a person feeling weak and tired.

 If your characters are fighting a battle or war (check my article How to write powerful battles and wars) adrenaline will not keep them going.
-It takes work, practice, building of stamina to keep the body (and mind) going after adrenaline has been and gone.
+It takes work, practice, the building of stamina to keep the body (and mind) going after the adrenaline has been and gone.

 You find this in almost any prose where the writer has a great knowledge of a specific subject so they then bore their readers to death.

 Example: Those who are well versed in fencing or martial arts will often litter the entire fight scene with exact terminology and minuscule detail of pose and moves.